papastam/CSD_Archive/README.md

 # [CSD](https://csd.uoc.gr)@[UoC](https://www.uoc.gr/) Archived Classes
-In this repository you can find the classes i attended at the [Computer Science Department](https://csd.uoc.gr) of the [University of Crete](https://www.uoc.gr/).
+In this repository you can find matterial (mostly assignments) from the classes I attended at the [Computer Science Department](https://csd.uoc.gr) of the [University of Crete](https://www.uoc.gr/).

 The full course list can be found [here](https://www.csd.uoc.gr/CSD/index.jsp?content=courses_catalog&openmenu=demoAcc3&lang=en).
 # Classes